wednesday2024/wednesday2024/README.md

 - Release my about me v2 website.
 - Reorganize all of the projects that are in the https://github.com/R5-3600/projects repo.
 - Release a website that contains all of my public published projects.
-- Update my current sites to state 2024 instead of 2023.
+- Update the current sites to state 2024 instead of 2023.